-The Smart Narrative visualisation allows you to summarize the information in your Power BI dashboard into text very quickly.
+The Smart Narrative visualisation summarizes the information in your Power BI dashboard into text very quickly.

-Power BI automatically analyses the trends and data in your report and creates dynamic insights based on the filters in your report.
+Power BI automatically analyses the trends / data in your report and creates insights based on the filters in your report.

-It is important to note that visuals are not the end goal of reporting.
-The point of a visual is to convey information in a way that the audience understands it.
+It is important to note that visuals are not the end goal of reporting!

-Like learning, different people absorb information differently, and it is about finding the right way to present it.
+Like learning, different people absorb information differently, and finding the right way to present it is key.

 Assuming you have a current version of Power BI, Smart Narrative will be a default option on the Visualizations pane regardless of the Power BI licence that you have.